How to Collect on a Judgment

 Thank you for reading!

-Do you still have questions regarding this issue?
+Do you still have questions regarding collecting debt?